fnalways/terminus-docs/docs/manual/get-started/install-olares-linux.md

 :::
 ## Prepare Wizard URL

-At the end of the installation process, you will be prompted to enter domain name and Olares ID:
+At the end of the installation process, you will need to provide some information:

 1. Enter the root user password.